grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 ### policy block

 The `policy` block configures a sampling policy used by the component.
-At least 1 `policy` block is required.
+At least one `policy` block is required.

 The following arguments are supported: